lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 The third column "Description" displays the description of bundle taken from the info.plist for svn repositories and the description tag for git repositories.

-All three columns can be sorted separately by clicking into the header.
+All three columns can be sorted by clicking into the header.

 It is possible to select more than one bundle at the same time to install all of them.

 ### Filtering/Searching ###

 You can use the search field to enter a search term to look for bundles containing the search term (case insensitively).
-The search only recognizes the fields "name" or "description" (for GitHub bundles also for "author").
+The search only looks for it in the fields "name" and "description" (for GitHub bundles also for "author").
 To sub-filter the list you can select one of these buttons

 ![](images/img_repo_filter.png)